Kate Middelton's hyperemesis gravidarum: What is it?

 “Twenty-five percent of pregnant women will have nausea and 50 percent of pregnant women will experience nausea and vomiting,” Twogood says of normal pregnancies, adding that even clinicians can overlook HG.

-Jenn Morson Frederick, a 41-year-old writer in Washington, D.C, currently pregnant with her fifth child (and, yes, experiencing HG for the fifth time), initially brushed off HG as being par for the course.
+Jenn Morson Frederick, a 41-year-old writer in Washington, D.C, currently pregnant with her fifth child (and, ugh, experiencing HG for the fifth time), initially brushed off HG as being par for the course.

 "With my first, I was about 5.5 weeks pregnant [when the HG set in].
 I had lunch at my in-laws, promptly threw up and figured it was morning sickness,” said Morson Frederick.
 “Then I couldn't keep anything down: no crackers, no water, no ginger ale — nothing.
 I ended up going to the ER.”